-Turbomachinery International Magazine (TMI), published by Business Journals, Inc., was founded in 1959 by G. Renfrew Brighton and R. Tom Sawyer.
+Turbomachinery International Magazine (TMI) was founded in 1959 by G. Renfrew Brighton and R. Tom Sawyer.
 TMI reaches 11,000 print and 4,000 online subscribers in the global power, oil & gas and petrochemical industries.
 It is the oldest magazine addressing the needs of managers, engineers and technicians who operate, maintain, service and repair turbomachinery.
 TMI is published six times per year.
+Click here to learn more about advertising options with Turbomachinery online and in the print edition of the magazine.

 For over 50 years, Turbomachinery Magazine has addressed the day-to-day challenges and issues facing user-oriented engineers, operators, managers, designers, maintenance people and specifiers of turbomachinery worldwide.
 Now the global news, practical articles, technical columns, analysis and widely read departments are a simple mouse click away.
 Every ad in the print edition will appear in the online issue and will include a link to the advertisers’ websites.
 At no added cost advertisers in the print edition will now have the benefit of reaching online subscribers and gaining more worldwide exposure.